-Bella Thorne Holds Hands With Sam Pepper On Snapchat — Twitter Explodes
+Bella Thorne Holds Hands With Sam Pepper On Snapchat, Twitter Explodes

 A photo posted by Bella Thorne News [ON] (@bellathornecrew) on

 He also sparked the dating rumors by showing a photo of him holding hands with Thorne.
-The pair was seen in bed together, as her fans recognized his voice and seen him petting his cat.
+The pair was seen in bed together, as her fans recognized his voice and saw him petting his cat.
 Adding to the dating rumors, Thorne was caught liking some of his romantic tweets.

-On Jan.
-9, the controversial YouTuber wrote, “Your issues make me miss you,” before writing, “If I clean my room for you, I’m trying to girlfriend you.”
+On January 9, the controversial YouTuber wrote, “Your issues make me miss you,” before writing, “If I clean my room for you, I’m trying to girlfriend you.”

 @sampepper via Snapchat. ahh ????????????????????????